ifyouseewendy/alpha_hang/README.md

 ## AI

 To make AI utilizes client and brain, there is a need to pass some ENV variables.
 I use `dotenv` in development.
+(Note, I've already packed a dict file in resources/words, from [dwyl/english-words](https://github.com/dwyl/english-words))

 ```
 # .env
 REQUEST_URL={YOUR_REUQEST_URL}
 PLAYER_ID={YOUR_PLAYER_ID}
-DICT={DIC_FILE_PATH} # already pack a dict file in resources/words
+DICT={DIC_FILE_PATH}
 ```

 Start to play